How to Get Rid of Mold on Walls

 - Apply natural mold remover: If the mold spots are small and cover only a limited area of the wall, you’re recommended to try a “natural” cleaning approach first – mix white vinegar with warm water (you may add some borax as well) and apply the solution on the affected surface.
 Scrub well, rinse with clean water, and wipe the area dry with a towel.

-- Apply stronger mold remover: If the natural method does not yield the desired results, or if you’re dealing with considerable mold growth, you’ll need a stronger cleaner – use a commercial mold remover or mix one part bleach with three parts water.
+- Apply stronger mold remover: If the natural method does not yield the desired results, or if you’re dealing with considerable mold growth, you’ll need a stronger cleaner – use a commercial cleaner for heavy duty mold removal, or mix one part bleach with three parts water.
 Apply the cleaning solution on the wall, let it sit for about 10 minutes, then scrub vigorously with a stiff-bristle brush until the mold spots disappear.
 Rinse the area and dry it with a clean cloth (it may be a good idea to use an electric fan to make sure the wall dries quickly and fully).

 If necessary, paint over the cleaned area – use a stain-blocking primer before you apply the paint or opt for a mildew-resistant paint to inhibit mold growth in the future.
 If you do not feel comfortable cleaning up mold yourself, you should contact a mold remediation professional.